faisalmemon/ios-crash-dump-analysis-book/markdown/HybridEnvironments.md

 Recall earlier we demonstrated that:

 - Objective-C allows messaging to nil objects
-- C crashes upon NULL deference
+- C crashes upon NULL dereference

 Here we show how the C++ Standard Template Library has a back-fill strategy.